On Efficient Approximate Queries over Machine Learning Models: Experiments

 \subsubsection{Datasets and Proxy Models}

 \paragraph{\textbf{Multi-label Image Recognition}} \textit{VOC} \cite{voc2007} and \textit{COCO} \cite{coco2014} are widely used benchmarks in multi-label recognition tasks.
-The task is to find items similar to a query image with a high precision or recall rate, with a high success probability.
-The validation set of COCO consists of $40,504$ images from $80$ classes, and VOC contains $4,951$ images from $20$ object categories.
+The validation set of COCO consists of $40,504$ images from $80$ classes, and VOC contains $4,952$ images from $20$ object categories.
 We also uniformly sample a $8000$-image subset from COCO, denoted as COCO (small).
-We use COCO and COCO (small) in different experiments.
-The oracle used in VOC and COCO is human labeling, and the proxy is a neural model, ML-GCN \cite{chen2019mlgcn}.

-\paragraph{\textbf{Medical}} \textit{Mimic-III} \cite{mimic_iii} and \textit{eICU} \cite{eICU2018} are two publicly available clinical datasets, that include patient trajectories, demographics collected by daily Intensive Care Unit (ICU) admissions, and clinical measurements.
-Our queries aim to find patients who are likely to receive the same diagnosis as an input patient.
-After pruning records with only one admission, we obtain a MIMIC-III subset of $4,243$ records and an eICU subset of $8,235$ records.
-The oracle is the real diagnosis from physicians, and the proxy is a state-of-the-art automated prognosis system, LIG-Doctor \cite{jose2021lig}.
+We use COCO and COCO (small) in different experiments. \paragraph{\textbf{Medical}} \textit{Mimic-III} \cite{mimic_iii} and \textit{eICU} \cite{eICU2018} are two publicly available clinical datasets, that include patient trajectories, demographics collected by daily ICU admissions, and clinical measurements.
+After pruning records with only one admission, we obtain a Mimic-III subset of $4,243$ records and an eICU subset of $8,235$ records.

 \paragraph{\textbf{Video}} We use the \textit{night-street} dataset \cite{jackson_dataset} to support queries over classification tasks.
 Each video frame has a Boolean label indicating whether or not it contains a car.
-The query object $q$ is a frame with $\oracle(q)=True$, and the query selects frames in each video that contain a car.
 We uniformly draw a subset of $10,000$ frames from the original dataset for evaluation.
-For this task, the oracle model is an expensive object detection method, Mask R-CNN \cite{he2017mask}, and the proxy is a significantly cheaper model, ResNet-50 \cite{he2015res}.

-\textit{In each application above, the oracle is much more expensive and accurate than the proxy.} For instance, the diagnoses from physicians (i.e., oracle) are authentic and take $15$ minutes on average \cite{tai2007time}, while the inference time of our proxy model is $0.6$ms on eICU and $1.1$ms on MIMIC-III, with a $Precision@3$ of $75.9\%$ and $64.0\%$ respectively.